 SCREEN: To be provided by the authors - Screen capture movie as talent clicks Next on the software to begin Association.
 Authors, please upload this screen capture to your project page.

-After the Association step has finished recording, open the cover of the machine and move the slider on the machine to the right such that the tube holder is once again situated in front of the black arrow [1].
+After the Association step has finished recording, open the cover of the machine.
+Move the slider on the machine to the right such that the tube holder is once again situated in front of the black arrow and close the cover of the machine [1].
 On the software, click Next to begin Dissociation [2].
+The machine and software will automatically begin recording the Disassociation step.

-Machine as talent opens the cover and moves the slider to the right so that the tube holder is situated in front of the black arrow.
+Machine as talent opens the cover.
+Talent moves the slider to the right so that the tube holder is situated in front of the black arrow and closes the cover of the machine.
 Videographer, the authors consider this an important step for filming.

 Talent clicks next on software to begin Dissociation.
 Videographer, the authors consider this an important step for filming.